 Drones were once an idea of science fiction and now are becoming almost ubiquitous in daily life.
 One of the largest segments of growth in the drone market is the commercial and industrial use of drones.
 Consulting firm BCG estimates the industrial drone fleet in Europe and the US will be $50 billion by 2050 and more than 1 million units, with most of the value linked to drone services and data collection.

 Many companies are already using drones to monitor and inspect large structures, capturing images and data taking advantage to quickly and cheaply gather localized visual information.
-A client came to SFL Scientific utilizing drones to capture thermal video wanting to utilize the video to extract temperature readings.
+A client came to SFL Scientific utilizing drones to capture thermal video with the goal of using the video to extract temperature readings.

 The developed Python-based algorithm supported the functionalities of model training, model testing, and the extraction of thermal values based on the associated thermal videos.
-All the findings in this POC show the potential that modern ML techniques can offer for vent detection and temperature extraction using the drone imagery data.
+All the findings in the proof of concept (POC) showed the potential that modern machine learning (ML) techniques can offer for vent detection and temperature extraction using drone imagery data.

 The Data and Model

-The vent detection model has an exceptional detection performance score of 93.1% especially considering the relatively limited training data size.
+The vent detection model has an exceptional detection performance score of 93.1% even using a relatively limited training data size.
 All of the model performance analyses strongly indicate that SotA ML tools can be employed to construct reliable and robust temperature extraction algorithms on drone imagery.